Donate Today

 Sadaf Chaudhry, M.D.
 MSPH

-Dr. Chaudhry is fluent in Urdu, English, and Hindi, has a working knowledge of Punjabi and Sindhi, and can read and write Arabic.
-She holds a Medical Degree from Sindh University and a Master’s in Public Health from Quaid-e-Azam University in Pakistan.
-She is a student at Harvard Extension School and is taking multiple courses to further enhance her professional career.
+Dr. Chaudhry is fluent in Urdu, English, and Hindi, with working knowledge of Punjabi and Sindhi, and proficiency in reading and writing Arabic.
+She holds a medical degree from Sindh University and a Master of Science in Public Health from Quaid-e-Azam University and continues her professional development through advanced studies at Harvard Extension School.

 Sr Martin R Evans Ph.D., CLT, MT(ASCP)